pnbarbeito/DrawPaK-Web/README.en.md

 Important note about the demo
 ---------------------------------
 The demo site serves only the static frontend and DOES NOT run the repository's PHP micro-API.
 Therefore the demo uses only IndexedDB via `Dexie` and EVERYTHING you create or edit is stored locally in your browser (it is not synchronized to a remote server).
-If you close your browser or clear the site's storage, your changes will be lost.

 To test the remote synchronization (GET/PUT to `/api/user-library/:username`) run the application locally and start the micro-API in `public/index.php` (for example with the built-in PHP server or by hosting `public/` on a PHP-capable server).
-Local development instructions are in this README.
 GitHub Pages deployment (frontend-only)
 -------------------------------------